About us

 There are many photographic opportunities around the pretty lakes here.
 Also in the park vicinity is the Cathedral Basilica of the Sacred Heart, well worth a few snaps as we pass by**.**

-The park is quite large (nearly 2 miles long) so if you are inclined to get hungry or thirsty bring refreshments as there is not much in the way of decent foods available in the area.
+The park is quite large (nearly 2 miles long) so if you are inclined to get hungry or thirsty bring refreshments as there is not anything in the way of decent foods available in the area.

 Any and all cameras from professional models to cell phones are welcome at our events.
 Folks at all levels of expertise are also welcome.
 General purpose zoom lenses are suggested but longer lenses and macro lenses might also be useful.